jplf/radiog/backend/README.md

 1. `device` which takes care of the bluetooth connection.
 1. `player` which runs the `mpg123` command.

-To access the 2 main service controllers are defined.
+To access the main services controllers are defined.
 They allow to access the services by http requests.

 To manage the player one can call these end points :